- Assistant professor of Anthropology at Columbia University

 - Called for an “anticolonial struggle” by Iraqis that would lead to a “million Mogadishus” – a reference to a 1993 military debacle in Somalia that cost 18 American lives

-De Genova had made controversial statements before.
-At a 2002 teach-in at Columbia, he said, “The heritage of the Holocaust belongs to the Palestinian people.
+De Genova has long viewed Israel as a nation that oppresses its Arab neighbors in the West Bank and Gaza Strip.
+At a 2002 teach-in at Columbia University, for instance, he said: “The heritage of the victims of the Holocaust belongs to the Palestinian people.
 The State of Israel has no claim to the heritage of the Holocaust.
 The heritage of the oppressed belongs to the oppressed, not the oppressor.”